Banks, slow as a paper-based process

-- Though paper is known to be costly and burdensome, it is still the assumed default for many interactions.
+- Though paper is costly and burdensome, it is still the default for many interactions.

 - Adding technology to eliminate paper can cut 25 percent of operating expenses in the processing divisions.